OUR MISSION

 Dear Ednovate Community,

-Thanks to your unwavering partnership, Ednovate continued to grow a student experience rooted in equity, innovation, and community.
-In the 2024-2025 school year, we truly lived out our network theme—Better Together—and the results speak volumes:
+Thanks to your unwavering partnership, Ednovate continued to provide a high quality and innovative student experience rooted in our unique Whole Child Report Card.
+In the 2024-2025 school year, we lived out our network theme, Thrive, Together, and the results speak volumes:

 100% college acceptance for all graduating seniors